kra/apps-experimenter/README.md

     doctl --config config.yaml apps create --spec .do/app.yaml

-Deploy the app by updating it.

-    doctl --config config.yaml apps update <id> --spec .do/app.yaml

 Get the hostname from the "Default Ingress" field of the app.

     doctl --config config.yaml apps list <id>

 Add CNAME for ws.app-dev.phu73l.net pointing to the app's hostname in DigitalOcean domain.
-Wait for the domain status to resolve in settings.
+Wait for the domain status to resolve in the settings page (or just wait longer than the TTL).

 # Deploy dev instance